MontyCoder0701/anxy_planner/README.md

 https://apps.apple.com/kr/app/one-moon/id6737709469?l=en-GB

+## Disclaimer

+Please do not use the my exact same code to create a commercial version of the application.
+It's okay if you want to take some ideas and implement them to create your own new version of the app with a different twist.

 ## Summary

 One Moon is an app designed with people who experience tension and anxiety in mind.
 Try creating a